cetooley/cetooley/README.md

 ## Who am I?

-I am a software developer.
+I am a full stack software developer.
+I write mostly vue.js but I also know how to manage servers.

 ## What am I?